tubetiquette/tubetiquette.github.io/blog.md

 			<h1>Let me tell you about...</h1>
 		</header>

-<p>Our blog!
+<p><!--Our blog!
 Because T-shirts are a form of expression, we want to offer some narrative around our designs.
 Everyone likes a story or two, and hopefully you'll find something that resonates with you or, at the very least, amuses you.
-We write about the inspirations, the production, and anything that is loosely related to the brand.
-It's not going to be just cat videos.
-Promise.
+We write about the inspirations, the production, and anything that is loosely related to social niceties.
+It's not going to be just <a href="https://www.youtube.com/watch?v=A1FTqn0e_fc">cat videos</a>.
+Promise. -->
 </p>

 <div class="box alt">	<div class="row 50% uniform">